 I find 13.8 billion years to be an awfully long time.
 But to a creator who sits outside of time, it is meaningless.
 Nevertheless, I can’t help but wonder why he would take so long to produce intelligent life.
 If that was indeed his purpose in creation.

-If the universe is only 10,000 years old, then I know of no practical reason for it to be so big.
+If the universe is only 10,000 years old, I know of no practical reason for it to be so big.
 The whole creation would not need to be bigger than our solar system.
-But its size and age do become important if it went through the evolutionary stages that it is revealing to us.
+But its size and age become vital if it goes through the evolutionary stages that it reveals to us.

-It turns out that if one is going to kick start a universe with just an immense mass of raw materials and operating laws, then it is going to take a very long time to produce all of the elements required for life.
+It turns out that if one is going to kick start a universe with just an immense mass of raw materials and operating laws, then it will take a very long time to produce all of the elements required for life.
 Hydrogen and Helium were produced as the early universe cooled and expanded after the Big Bang.
 But apparently, all of the other elements are forged within stars.
-And then ejected when they explode, something that takes a very long time.
+And then, these heavier elements were ejected when the stars exploded.
+And this cycle takes a very long time.
 So in a very real sense, we are all made of stardust.
 Pretty cool!

 The Diversity of Life

 What is the origin of life?
 How has it taken such a variety of forms here on earth?
-Is there life in the universe apart from earth?
+Is there life in the universe apart from the planet we inhabit?
 The Bible says God created life in all its diversity and is silent on life elsewhere.
 Science has no answer to the origin of life.
 But it claims that all of the current life forms have evolved from a common ancestor.
 It also says that life is likely throughout the universe.

 Where did life come from?
 Did the creator produce an initial life form that took shape and diversified into the profusion of forms we see today?
 Did the creator produce life multiple times, once for each species that has lived on earth?
 Or did he create the laws that govern the universe in such a way that intelligent life was inevitable?